A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

-This is more than just a meeting of two rivers.
-It explores spaces where people have traditionally gathered and how cultures often develop through a connection to the land.
+This route isn’t just about the ride or the meeting of two rivers.
+It follows the story of Mohkinstsis, a place where people have come together for generations and how cultures often develop through a connection to the land.

 Calgary’s story began here.
 Long before settlers established a community, it was a place of gathering and ceremony.
 Indigenous peoples called it Mohkinstsis or “Elbow” in the Blackfoot language.